 These guidelines propose to standardize the recording of seminar series requirements into two types, and include clarification of course weighting and grading for each type.
-More consistent handling of seminar series will lead to a clearer presentation and interpretation of program requirements on ROSI and the transcript.
+More consistent handling of seminar series will lead to a clearer presentation and interpretation of program requirements on ACORN and the transcript.
 Graduate units should consider which type is most appropriate to meet program requirements.

 Graduate Seminar Series Course Types

 Type 1: CR/NCR Seminar Series (Universal Designator)—Required Attendance Only and/or Non-evaluated Activity Types

 Note: Graduate unit administrators enrol students in this type of course following instructions in the Student Services and ROSI manual.

 This type of seminar series requirement is established as a "universal" graduate course and would appear on student academic record on ACORN: